matthew-ding/primes-application/README.md

 -----------------------------------
 1) Solutions for Problems 1-5,8,9 can be found in the pdf file called: ...
 Also included are general comments and descriptions for programs created for Problems 6,7,10,11, and 12.

-2) Files relating to Problem 6 and 7 can be found under the directory called "Problem 6-7".
+2) Files relating to Problem 6 and 7 can be found under the directory called "Problem6-7".
 Within this should be the "src/Problem6_7" directory, which should contain the following files:

    a. problem6.java (Problem 6)
    b. problem7.java (Problem 7)
    c.
 Grammar.java (Problem 6,7)

-Additionally, following input/output files should be found under "Problem 6-7"
+Additionally, following input/output files should be found under "Problem6-7"

    a. problem6.in - problem 6 main input file
    b. testCase6-2.txt - problem 6 2nd input file